Gregor-Mendel-Institute/SNPmatch/scripts/README.md

 bash ./01.convertVCF_SNPmat_csv.sh input_file output_file_id
 ```

-Given the above command it generates files output_file_id.csv, output_file_id.hdf5 and output_file_id.acc.hdf5
+With the above command it generates three files
+1) output_file_id.csv
+2) output_file_id.hdf5
+3) output_file_id.acc.hdf5

-The two hdf5 files have the same information but chunked in a different way for efficient readability.
+The two hdf5 files have the same information but chunked in a different way for efficiency.
+Both of these are required for running SNPmatch in -d and -e options respectively.